How to Buy a House Before You Sell Yours (Without the Hassle!)

 A (small) fee!
 Of course you want to know, what does this cost?
 The program has a small fee — 1.7% of the home if you use our lending and closing services, and 2.4% of the home sale if you choose to use an outside lender or closing company.

-However, these costs are potentially more than offset by what you’ll save on moving expenses, lodging, and the price of your new home when using BBYS.
+However, these costs are potentially more than offset by the savings you’ll make on moving expenses, lodging, and the price of your new home when using BBYS.

-In addition, the fees for HomeLight’s BBYS are typically much lower than the interest rates associated with bridge loans, which vary anywhere from 8.5%-10% as of this writing.
+In addition, the fees for HomeLight’s BBYS are typically much lower than the interest rates associated with bridge loans, which vary anywhere from 8.5%-10%.

 2. Get a bridge loan

-Speaking of bridge loans… A bridge loan is a type of short-term loan that typically runs for a six-month or 12-month term.
-This loan essentially allows you to borrow against the equity of your current home, giving you the funds you need to finance your next property.
+A bridge loan is a type of short-term loan typically lasting six or 12 months.
+It allows you to borrow against the equity of your current home, giving you the funds you need to finance your next property.

 Pros

 Bridge loans give you immediate cash flow, allowing you to move quickly when you find your dream home.
 Depending on the amount of funds you qualify for, getting a bridge loan often means you only need to move once, avoiding the hassle of temporary housing.
-A bridge loan can also enable you to make a non-contingent offer.
+It can also enable you to make a non-contingent offer.

 Cons

-Since bridge loans are short-term and more risky for lenders, they tend to come with higher interest rates than traditional mortgage loans.
-Bridge loan rates are often going to reflect the prime rate (as of mid-2023, the prime rate was 8.5%) or up to the prime rate plus two percentage points.
+Since bridge loans are short-term and more risky for lenders, they tend to have higher interest rates than traditional mortgage loans.
+Bridge loan rates often reflect the prime rate or up to the prime rate plus two percentage points.

 3. Make a contingent offer